ayeUCSD/cse15l-lab-reports/lab-report-week-1.md

     javac WhereAmI.java; scp WhereAmI.java cs15lfa22ej@ieng6.ucsd.edu:~/

-**Because I cannot log in to my ssh, and was instructed not to use the TA6 account, I cannot show a screenshot of this working. **
+**Because I cannot log in to my ssh, and was instructed not to use the TA6 account, I cannot show a screenshot of this working**